 Somebody would visit and soften the blow.
 Probably Mason himself would tell his mother the stark admissible facts before the telephone started ringing without a break once the media smelt a rat.
 The British Representative from Hue in South Vietnam, charged with breaking the secret codes of local politics, rumoured gathering battlefield intelligence and last reported raiding North Vietnamese base area 615 B eighty kilometres north-east of the Plateau des Bolovens, deep inside Laos.
 Missing believed dead.
 And hopefully for Downing Street, no corpse found.

 Switch on brain, stop wandering, stay sharp.
 Search the pines and fog.
-Across the river nothing moved.
+Nothing.
 His free hand strayed to scratch away an itch under his stubborn jaw, and he glanced at his oak fingers, one tagged by its gold signet ring engraved with his family's crest - a Roman eagle - worn by the heir since an ancestor captured one from the French at Waterloo.
 Now the last son rode a helicopter into battle.
 With luck somebody might find his finger and send it home.
 Realism warned that any North Vietnamese soldier with half a brain would keep a gold ring for his sweetheart in case the war finished sooner than another twenty-five years.
 Perhaps more foolproof, his pockets held two letters, one from his mother and another from his sister; a pair of chances that might catch the eye of a sharp North Vietnamese intelligence officer and one day reveal how and where his end came.

-The FO provided their deep cover with grave misgivings and only because they could pretend he was on the diplomatic service payroll.
+The FO provided their deep cover with grave misgivings and only because they could pretend he was still on the diplomatic service payroll.
 He had been – until Mason’s coup; discovering that Bowman was on the Regular Army Reserve for another six years, Mason had wangled his urgent recall to the colours as a temporary major for secret military duties.
 Even their shadow name was absurd - BRITSPIT - British Special Political Intervention Team.
 If it went wrong, the real diplomats would apply the surgeon's knife with speed and skill.
 He could hear them now.
 And Bowman contemplated grimly that his women might suffer for years believing and hoping that he was another of the hundreds missing.

 Secret soldiering was dangerous enough but five weeks earlier the American Senate had passed the Cooper-Church Amendment.
 Other than aircrew and medical personnel, American troops were forbidden to cross the Laos border.
-This political ban included a bizarre decree that no American soldier was to set foot on the ground – leaving aircrew shot down outside the law – thereby also grounding every advisor including Binh’s respected mentor, Sergeant Cannon, veteran Green Beret and maestro air strike controller whose presence never failed to steady the whole battalion.
+This political ban included a bizarre decree that no American soldier was to set foot on the ground – leaving aircrew shot down outside the law – thereby grounding every advisor including Binh’s respected mentor, Sergeant Cannon, veteran Green Beret and maestro air strike controller whose presence never failed to steady the whole battalion.
 Seven days earlier the two best divisions in South Vietnam’s army had crossed into Laos about a hundred kilometres further north.
 Adding to this pressure, Bowman shouldered a further burden – he stood in for Cannon.

 A forceful shape formed a few yards off, tall and broad shouldered, camouflage hat rammed low over a dark face, one hand nursing a rifle, the other pulling a cigarette pack from his combat jacket.
 Sergeant Major Tu looked up as his leader approached from the increasingly wet mist.